Microsoft/azure-docs.pt-pt/articles/blockchain/workbench/use-api.md

 ## <a name="execute-an-action-for-a-contract"></a>Executar uma ação para um contrato

 Em seguida, um utilizador pode decidir agir em relação à instância de contrato inteligente especificada.
-Nesse caso, considere o cenário em que um usuário gostaria de modificar a descrição e o preço de um ativo para a seguinte ação:
+In this case, consider the scenario where a user would like to modify the description and price of an asset to the following action:

 * Descrição: "My updated car"
 * Preço: 54321